strohel/PyBayes/HACKING.rst

 * all modules go directly into ``pybayes/<module>.py`` (pure Python file) with cython augmentation file in ``pybayes/module.pxd``
 * in future, bigger independent units can form subpackages
-* ``pybayes/numpywrap.{pyx,py,pxd}`` are special, it is the only module that has different implementation for cython and for python.
+* ``pybayes/wapperts/`` subpackage is special, it is the only package whose modules have different implementation for cython and for python.
+It is accomplished by .py (Python) and .pyx, .pxd (Cython) files.

 Tests and Stress Tests
 ======================